Displayr contains all the advanced analysis tools you need and want, they are easy to find and easy to use, and specifically designed for survey data.

 - Generalized linear models (e.g., linear regression, binary logistic regression).

 - Driver analysis (e.g., Shapley, Johnson's Relative Weights).

 - Machine learning (e.g., deep learning, random forest).

 - Dimension reduction (e.g., Principal Component Analysis/factor analysis, correspondence analysis).

-- MaxDiff (experimental design, Hierarchical Bayes, utilities).
+- MaxDiff (experimental design, Hierarchical Bayes, preference shares).